MC Kash: Music career

-Illahi released his song I Protest (Remembrance) during the 2010 Kashmir unrest which was a series of violent clashes between the locals and security forces.
+Illahi released his song "I Protest (Remembrance)" during the 2010 Kashmir unrest which was a series of violent clashes between the locals and security forces.
 The song became an "anthem of dissent."
 He has been an idol to many emerging rappers of Kashmir.
 MC Kash is considered as one of the most prominent face of protest music in South Asia. with his rap being downloaded and seen as an act of protest by youth of Kashmir.
-Songs like Listen, My Brother, Rebel RebubliK : Liberation, Heart of a Rebel, Take it in Blood and many other songs were a part of MC Kash's Album Rebel RepubliK.
+Songs like "Listen, My Brother", "Rebel RebubliK : Liberation", "Heart of a Rebel", "Take it in Blood" and many other songs were a part of MC Kash's album Rebel RepubliK.
 He portrays the daily hardships of the people living in the valley.
-In 2016 he collaborated with 101 India for the first ever Sufi rap music with the song hitting many views.
-In Like a Sufi, "Sufi-ethnic rock meets hip hop in India's first ever Sufi rap.
-India's first Sufi Rap brings together Alif's signature Sufi ethnic rock sound with Kashmiri rapper MC Kash's strong lyrics and hip hop beats."
+In 2016 he collaborated with 101 India for the first ever sufi rap song with the song hitting many views.
+It was described as "sufi-ethnic rock meets hip hop in India's first ever sufi rap.
+India's first Sufi Rap brings together Alif's signature Sufi ethnic rock sound with Kashmiri rapper MC Kash's strong lyrics and hip hop beats" by Hindustan Times.

 Personal views

-MC Kash has been covered by BBC and Fox traveller where he mostly spoke of Kashmir and the Human rights abuses in Kashmir.
-Explaining his choice of English language he says "English is a universal language.
+MC Kash has been covered by BBC and Fox traveller where he mostly spoke of Kashmir and the human rights abuses in Kashmir.
+Explaining his choice of English language, he says "English is a universal language.
 Kashmiris know how they have suffered.
 So if I went on to rap about it in Kashmiri, that would be useless".

 He relates Gaza and Kashmir saying, "Gaza and Kashmir are related.
 A stone relates us.
 Humiliation relates us.
 Occupation relates us.
 Anger relates us.
 The human rights violations relate us.
 Intifada relates us," he tells the BBC.

-In late 2010 the Indian police raided his studio see if he was being backed by a separatist or militant.
+In late 2010, the Indian police raided his studio see if he was being backed by a separatist or militant.
 MC Kash said in an interview that he is independent: "Nobody is paying me.
 Nobody told me to go sing about Kashmir."